philsturgeon/awesome-earth/README.md

 - [Treedom](https://www.treedom.net/) - Treedom lets you buy or gift a real tree, where somebody will plant it for you and follow it online.
 - [Tree-Nation](https://tree-nation.com/projects) - 🌎 Discover the projects where you can start planting now.

+## Community and Education

+- [Transition Towns and the Transition Network](https://transitionnetwork.org) - A global movement of communities coming together to reimagine and actively rebuild our world.
+The terms transition town, transition initiative and transition model refer to grassroot community projects that aim to increase self-sufficiency to reduce the potential effects of peak oil, climate destruction, and economic instability.

 ## Sustainable Lifestyle

 - [All Green](https://www.all-green.co.uk/) - 🇬🇧 A selection of environmentally products for the home, garden, pets and other stuff.